Top Snacks for Runners

 Early in the morning, during lunchtime or evening — runners always need to navigate the balance of run times with meal timing to maintain a calm stomach, prevent hunger and boost energy.
 But, when done right, snacking can be part of the perfect meal plan for runners.

-Snacks can be consumed any time of day, but offer performance advantages when carefully timed before or after a run.
+Snacks can be consumed any time of day but offer performance advantages when carefully timed before or after a run.
 The right food choices in the right portions provide a fuel boost.
-Sometimes, less is more — that's why snacks are the perfect fit for runners.
-Eating smaller amounts more frequently helps provide the body and brain adequate fuel, and also translates to better hydration.
+Sometimes less is more — that's why snacks are the perfect fit for runners.
+Eating smaller amounts more frequently helps provide the body and brain with adequate fuel and may help with hydration, too.

 Before the Run

-Pre-run snacks boost blood glucose levels, and can top off muscle carbohydrate stores — essential fuel for longer, harder runs.
-The more time for digestion, the larger the snack.
+Pre-run snacks boost blood glucose levels and can top off muscle carbohydrate stores — providing essential fuel for longer, harder runs.
+The more time for digestion, the easier to fit in a larger snack.
 For a snack two hours ahead, go for something rich in carbohydrates such as a bowl of cereal, peanut butter sandwich or small smoothie.
 This can help power your run and prevent hunger.
-Typically, 50 to 75 grams of easily-digested carbohydrates can be consumed two hours before a run without causing any stomach upset.

 Of course, real-life schedules could require that you gently fuel up one hour before a run.
 When short on time, go for lighter snacks that your body can digest quickly.
 Consider a handful of dry cereal or a slice of toast with jam.
-Aim for 15 to 25 grams of carbohydrates in the hour before a run.
-You also can pop in a carbohydrate gel or half an energy bar for easy digestion if you don't have access to easy snack foods.
+Aim for 15 to 30 grams of carbohydrates in the hour before a run.
+You also can eat a carbohydrate gel or half an energy bar for easy digestion if you don't have access to other snack foods.

 After the Run

 Post-run snacks reload muscles with fuel and your body with fluid and electrolytes.
-Aim to eat something with both protein and carbohydrate-containing foods within 15 minutes of ending your run.
-Twelve to 15 grams of protein and 35 to 50 grams of carbohydrates will help your body replete what it lost and repair muscle tissue.
+Aim to eat something with both protein and carbohydrates within 15 minutes to an hour of ending your run.
 Check food labels to determine optimal snack portions.
-Savory snacks are appealing if your appetite is diminished after a hard run.
+Savory snacks might be more appealing if your appetite is diminished after a hard run.

 Some post-run snacks include: